 What to do if You’ve Accidentally Spilled Gasoline on Yourself

 Even though it could be frightening, there are some things you can do to limit the harm and stay safe.
-Here are the five dos when you’ve accidentally spilled gasonline on yourself.
+Here are the five “dos” when you’ve accidentally spilled gasoline on yourself.

 - Do stay calm.
-It may be hard not to panic when you’ve accidentally spilled gas on yourself, but it’s important to stay calm.
-If you panick, you’re more likely to make a bad situation worse.
-Instead, remind yourself that you can handle the problem.
+It may be hard not to panic when you’ve accidentally spilled gasoline on yourself, but keeping a level head is crucial.
+Panicking can lead to poor decisions, so remind yourself that you can handle the situation.

 - Do remove any clothing that’s soaked in gas.
 It’s important to get the gas off of your skin as soon as possible.
-After removing the gasoline-soaked clothing, put it in a sealed bag, so it doesn’t spread further.
+After removing the gasoline-soaked clothing, put it in a sealed bag to prevent the fumes or residue from spreading.

 - Do wash the affected area with soap and water.
 Once you’ve removed any clothing (and jewelry) that’s soaked in gas, it’s time to wash the affected area.
 Removing gas smell and other harmful substances from gas can be difficult, but it’s important.
 Gasoline can linger on jewelry and other surfaces, so cleaning them thoroughly is essential to avoid further exposure.